 Choosing the number of map service instances to use when caching

 Each EC2 instance has a certain number of virtual CPU cores.
-This number is visible when you choose the instance type from the Launch Instance wizard.
+This number is visible when you choose the instance type in the Amazon Web Services Management Console.
 The number of cores can help you determine how many instances of the CachingTools geoprocessing service to devote toward your caching.
 Using too many service instances will overwork your CPUs, while too few service instances will leave your CPUs underutilized.

 Although the best number may be reached with some trial and error, a good starting point is to allow a maximum of n + 1 instances of the CachingTools service, where n is the number of virtual cores on a single EC2 instance in your site.

 When building a large cache, you may be tempted to set up auto scaling triggers that automatically increase the number of EC2 instances working on the cache as the CPU usage increases.
 However, auto scaling is better suited to handling unexpected spikes in traffic.
 When creating caches, you already know that you will need a great amount of computing power; therefore, it makes more sense to launch all your needed instances before you build the cache, rather than waiting for them to launch sequentially via auto scaling triggers.

 As described in Strategies for data transfer to Amazon Web Services, there are several types of locations where you can place your data.
 When you first create the cache, you'll write it to an EBS volume that's attached to your EC2 instance.
 This volume is attached at the time you build your site, and it's a good place to put the cache if the volume is large enough.
 If the volume is too small, you can replace it with a larger volume you create from a snapshot of the existing data volume and register a server cache directory on it.

 Do not build a cache on the C or root drive of your EC2 instance.
 If the instance is ever terminated, the cache will be lost.